 Because concrete is porous, a slab at or below grade transmits moisture from the ground, so a moisture barrier is recommended for most types of floor coverings, even some types of vinyl tiles and planking.
 If you're planning on laying down laminate or gluing down hardwood over a concrete slab, read the manufacturer's warranty to determine whether the product is recommended for the application.
 Most manufacturers won't guarantee their laminate or hardwood floors on below-grade slabs.

 Although concrete provides a solid, flat surface that is ideal for tile, the expansion and contraction of the concrete can crack the tiles and the grout.
 To prevent this, you should install flexible membrane, such as Schluter-DITRA, underneath the tile.
-When you lay the membrane in a bed of thinset mortar, apply more thinset to the surface and lay the tiles, the membrane decouples the tiles from the subfloor to prevent cracking.
+You lay the membrane in a bed of thinset mortar, then apply more thinset to the surface and lay the tiles.
+The membrane decouples the tiles from the subfloor to prevent cracking.

 - ConcreteNetwork: Concrete Floor Cost - What You'll Pay for Polished or Stained Concrete

 - ConcreteNetwork: Concrete Floor Pros, Cons & Design Ideas